briangerard/briangerard.github.io/personal.misc/audio-books.md

-# Favorite Audio Books
+# Favorite Audiobooks

-These are some audio books I've listened to and enjoyed immensely.
+These are some audiobooks I've listened to and enjoyed immensely.
 I do so significantly less often now that I work full time remotely, but I'll still treat myself to one when I travel.

 I'm going to start with a sort of thematic breakdown.

-One thing to note is that I typically only listen to non-fiction audio books.
+One thing to note is that I typically only listen to non-fiction audiobooks.
 For whatever reason, I prefer reading fiction dead-tree style.

 ## Motivation, Professional Development

 - [100 Ways to Create Wealth](https://www.amazon.com/Ways-Create-Wealth-Steve-Chandler/dp/1931741786), Steve Chandler and Sam Beckford
-  - This was one of the first personal development audio books I read, and it's still one of my favorites.
-Steve is very down-to-earth and witty in this, while still giving some great advice for succeeding in business and life.
+  - This was one of the first personal development audiobooks I listened to, and it's still one of my favorites.
+Steve is very down-to-earth and witty in this, while giving some great advice for succeeding in business and life.
 Read by Steve himself.
 - [Time Warrior](https://www.amazon.com/Time-Warrior-procrastination-people-pleasing-over-commitment/dp/1600250378), Steve Chandler
   - Another good one from Steve Chandler.
-Similar style, but he gets a little more... how to say it... abstract?
+Similar style, but he gets a little more... how to say it... abstract? philosophical?
 In parts of it, anyway.
 Still a lot of good practical advice, and an enjoyable listen.
 Not read by Steve, unfortunately.
 - [Influencer, The Power to Change Anything](https://www.amazon.com/Influencer-Science-Leading-Change-Second/dp/0071808868), Kerry Patterson, Joseph Grenny, et al.
   - This is a great exploration of how to influence change in your life, the lives of those around you, and in the world.
 It outlines the authors' decades-long study of successful change agents